iChocoMC/MobStacker/README.md

-# MobStacker
+# MobStacker | A basic solution for entities

+# EN:
-EN  You can use the code for personal or commercial proyects
+  You can use the code for personal or commercial proyects

+# ES:
-ES  Puedes usar el codigo para proyectos personales o comerciales
+  Puedes usar el codigo para proyectos personales o comerciales